-Key Audit Matter How our Audit Addressed the Key Audit Matter Critical Accounting Estimates and Judgements - Cashflow Projections Refer to Note 1 in the Notes to the Financial Statements.
+Key Audit Matter How Matt Critical Accounting Estimates and Judgements - Cashflow Projections Refer to Note 1 in the Notes to the Financial Statements.
 The critical accounting estimates and judgements of the Group includes assumptions and estimates of cashflow projections.
-The key assumptions and estimates made by Management in the cashflow projections for the Group include but are not limited to, considering conditions specific to the Group including estimated growth in sales of existing and new distribution channels, the timing of cashflows estimating expenses by provisioning for price and volume changes consistent with the forecasted revenues volumes as well as the costs (or savings thereon) associated with the implementation of new business strategies designed to drive revenue growth as projected.
-For this reason, we consider Critical Accounting Estimates and Judgements, - Cashflow Projections, to be a Key Audit Matter.
-Our procedures included, amongst others: Understanding and evaluating the design and implementation of Management's controls over the critical accounting estimates and judgements; Reviewing and challenging the key estimates and judgements used in the cashflow projections approved by the Directors; Checking the mathematical accuracy of the cashflow projections; Applying sensitivities to Management's cash flow projections to consider the reasonableness of key assumptions and estimates; and Assessing the adequacy of related financial statement disclosures.
+Our The key assumptions and estimates made by Management in the cashflow projections for the Group include but are not limited to, considering conditions specific to the Group including estimated growth in sales of existing and new distribution channels, the timing of cashflows estimating expenses by provisioning for price and volume changes consistent with the forecasted revenues volumes as well as the costs (or savings thereon) associated with the implementation of new business strategies designed to drive revenue growth as projected.
+1 For this reason, we consider Critical Accounting Estimates and Judgements, - Cashflow Projections, to be a Key Audit Matter.